yookue/react-condition/README.md

 ## Quickstart

-You can install react-condition package in your existing React project as follows:
+You can install react-condition package in your existing react project as follows:

 ```bash
 $ npm install @yookue/react-condition --save